 Financial Aid Eligibility

 All students who have been accepted for admission to Gogebic Community College and who apply for financial assistance receive consideration.
+You must have a high school diploma, a recognized equivalent such as a General Educational Development (GED) certificate (certificates of completion do not qualify a student for financial assistance) or a homeschool education (secondary level as defined by state law) to be eligible to receive financial aid.
 No student is denied the opportunity for financial aid because of race, color, or creed.
 When determining a student's need, the financial resources of the student's immediate family are considered along with any special circumstances.
 (In awarding aid to eligible students, aid is not only targeted toward the neediest student but is also awarded based on the timeliness of application.)
 A number of scholarships are awarded based on merit considerations in addition to those based on need.

 Students must meet the following eligibility requirements in order to receive funding from federal and state sources:

 - be a U.S. citizen or an eligible noncitizen;